-By now you’re probably thinking, or being reminded of how these departments aren’t involved with the marketing plan as they should be.
-And a lot of it comes down to communication, or lack of for that matter.
+By now you’re probably thinking - or being reminded of - how these departments aren’t as involved with the marketing plan as they should be.
+And a lot of it comes down to communication, or lack of.
 Employees usually attribute team problems and failures to a lack of collaboration or bad communication.

 More often than not, communication is the root of the problem and, at the same time, the answer to the problem – it bridges the gaps between departments.

 Such is the case of knowledge within companies.
 Knowledge is a core component of any business, and without communication, there’s no way for this to be shared.
 A lot of this can be attributed to the sheer number of communication tools that are being used.
 When static spreadsheets, out-of-sync tools, presentations and email are the main methods of communication, knowledge is siloed, and barriers are formed.